 Getting Started with E2P Simulator

-What is the E2P Simulator?
+What is E2P Simulator?

-The E2P Simulator has several key applications:
+E2P Simulator has several key applications:

-Why is the E2P Simulator needed?
+Why is E2P Simulator needed?

-How to use the E2P Simulator
+How to use E2P Simulator

-The E2P Simulator is designed to be intuitive and interactive.
+E2P Simulator is designed to be intuitive and interactive.
 You can explore different scenarios by adjusting parameters like effect sizes, measurement reliability, base rates, and decision threshold, and immediately see how these changes impact predictive performance through various visualizations and metrics.
 Still, in this section we will highlight and clarify some of the key features and assumptions of the simulator.

 Binary vs. Continuous Outcomes

-The E2P Simulator provides two analysis modes that cover the two most common research scenarios:
+E2P Simulator provides two analysis modes that cover the two most common research scenarios:

 Measurement Reliability and True vs. Observed Effects